C64 OS GETTING STARTED GUIDE

 * C64 OS can access all your floppy disk drives, but a mass-storage device with support for native CMD-style subdirectories is required for the system drive.
 Check out the Commodore 8-Bit Buyer's Guide for a wide range of mass storage devices commercially available for the C64.

-** An SD2IEC is the least expensive of the supported storage device families.
-But, an IDE64 or CMD HD or RamLink can be used in place of an SD2IEC.
+** SD2IEC is the least expensive of the supported storage device families.
+But, IDE64, CMD HD, RAMLink, or an CMD FD Series drive can be used in place of an SD2IEC.

-An Epyx FastLoad Reloaded cartridge or other speedloader that SD2IEC supports is a practical requirement for reasonable load times.
+JiffyDOS or another speedloader that SD2IEC supports, such as an Epyx FastLoad Reloaded cartridge, is a practical requirement for reasonable load times.

 - JiffyDOS KERNAL ROM*